Matter Around Us Online Test 9th Science Lesson 10 Questions in English

 -

-Question 11 of 5511.
-Question11.
-Which among the following element is Metalloid?
-Correct
+11. Which among the following element is Metalloid?

 All elements can be classified according to various properties.
 A simple way to do this is to classify them as metals, non-metals and metalloids.
 Examples of Metal are Copper, Chromium, Gold, Mercury.
 Example of Metalloid are Boron, Silicon, Germanium, Arsenic.
 Example of Non-metal are Carbon, Oxygen, Neon, Chlorine.